 I believe that if we can’t imagine reasonable solutions to a crisis, then we are not going to look at the problem.
 In fact, denial of the problem is actually a quite reasonable response when you can’t imagine a solution.
 So yes, yes, yes, lets grow food… for ourselves, our family, our neighbors!

-Following the story this very patient student asked me if I really believed that individual actions made a difference.
-He wondered (like many) if the government and scientists wouldn’t come up with a solution eventually.
+Following my story, this very patient student asked me if I really believed that individual actions made a difference.
+They wondered (like many) if the government and scientists wouldn’t come up with a solution eventually.
 So, I took a deep breath and launched into the “do it anyway” soliloquy.

-At this point, my student brightened up and almost shouted “that’s it!
-That’s what Sharon Astyk calls the anyway theory.”
+At this point, my student brightened up and almost shouted “I get it!
+That’s what Sharon Astyk called the anyway theory – right?”

-He remembered a reading I had assigned earlier in the semester called the “theory of anyway” and it brightened up his day.
+They remembered a reading I had assigned earlier in the semester called the “theory of anyway” and it brightened up their day.
 If you are curious, You might explore the “Anyway Project” (aka… “whole life redesign”).
 But the point for me was that something came alive in my formerly despairing student.

 Of course not everyone wants to grow tomatoes, but we all can do something.
 I bake bread, make yogurt, grow food, and raise worms (for my backyard chickens of course).
 You pick your own sustainable thing to do!
 Ride a bike to work, volunteer at the local soup kitchen, join a CSA, hang your clothes in the sun to dry, anything …… but do something – and do something fun!

 I told the student that Barbara Kingsolver wrote in her book, Small Wonder, …..people will join the sustainability movement because “…our revolution will have dancing and excellent food.”
 At which point we both smiled – and hope restored, we laughed.